lcolladotor/derfinderExample/derAnalysis/README.md

 Explanation of files
 ====================

+This folder has the scripts for running the main parts of the __derfinder2__ analysis pipeline and exploring the results in a HTML report.

 # derfinder2-analysis.R

 This R script is the main script for running the __derfinder2__ analysis pipeline.
 It runs the main steps __makeModels()__, __preprocessCoverage()__, __calculateStats()__, __calculatePvalues()__ and ends with __annotateNearest()__ from the __bumphunter__ package.